 From this area the Paiute also collected agate, a type of rock used for making stone tools.
 Their skill at making these tools was widely known and respected, and their arrowheads, spear points and more were traded with many surrounding tribes.

-Other forms of production included the making of bow and arrow; coiled, twined and pitch-covered baskets; nets; sandals; cordage; lightweight bark skirts and leggings; buckskin and other hide dresses, shirts and breechcloths; and rabbit skin leggings, ropes, blankets and capes.
+Southern Paiutes were also, and still are, skilled basket weavers.
+They used their handwoven baskets to carry seeds, roots, tubers, berries, and nuts.
+When sealed with pine pitch, the finely woven baskets carried water.
+Other forms of production included the making of bow and arrow; nets; sandals; cordage; lightweight bark skirts and leggings; buckskin and other hide dresses, shirts and breechcloths; and rabbit skin leggings, ropes, blankets and capes.

 The lasting Southern Paiute presence in the Cedar Breaks area has been well-documented.
 Over a 4-year period (1996-1999), archaeologists surveyed 2,318 acres within the Monument and additional acres of the surrounding Dixie National Forest.
 Results concerning the lengthy Southern Paiute presence in the area included the discovery of ceramics, shards, debitage (material resulting from the manufacture of stone tools), projectile points and tools like scrapers, choppers, and hammer stones.

 Early explorers estimated 8,000 to 10,000 Paiutes once lived in the nearby Parowan and Cedar Valleys.
 After suffering many confrontations with European-Americans and being denied use of valuable farmland, water and other resources, the area’s Southern Paiutes were decimated to a current population of less than 1,000.